elisshui/reaction-time-project/README.md

-# MIE237 Reaction Time Experiement
+# MIE237 Reaction Time Experiment
 Files for the reaction time experiment.